 Example: “You’re a complete nutter for thinking that will work!”

-Why You Need It: “Nutter” is a friendly term for someone acting a little wild or irrational.
+Why You Need It: “Nutter” is a friendly Irish expression for someone acting a little wild or irrational.
 It’s playful, but it still gets the point across that someone’s being a bit mad.

 Blend Right In with the Best Irish Insults: Remember Context is Key!!

 There you have it – 60 Irish insults to help you feel right at home in Ireland.
-Whether you’re trying to break the ice with some friendly banter, or you need to throw a cheeky jab at a friend, these top Irish phrases will have you fitting right in.
+Whether you’re trying to break the ice with some friendly banter, or you need to throw a cheeky jab at a friend, these top Irish slang words will have you fitting right in.

 Just remember, as with all Irish humor, context is key.
-Insults here are often used in good fun and never intended to truly hurt feelings.
+The Irish lingo here is often used in good fun and never intended to truly hurt feelings.

-So go ahead – have the craic, toss around a few insults, and immerse yourself in the warmth and wit of Irish culture.
-Trust us, you’ll be warmly embraced if you pull some of these classic Irish insults out of the bag and you’ll be treated like a legend – let’s just say you’ll definitely be bought a Guinness or two!
+So go ahead – have the craic, toss around a few of these insults, and immerse yourself in the warmth and wit of Irish culture.
+Trust us, you’ll be warmly embraced if you pull some of these classic Irish expressions out of the bag and you’ll be treated like a legend – let’s just say you’ll definitely be bought a Guinness or two!

-Let us know how you get on and if you used any of these Irish insults, we’d love to hear from you and about your experience in Ireland.
+Let us know how you get on and if you used any of these Irish slang words, we’d love to hear from you and about your experience in Ireland.

 If you have any questions please leave us a comment below, and don’t forget to check out our socials for our latest adventures!